How to End an Emotionally Abusive Relationship

 - Having a bag packed with essential items (such as clothing, medication, and money) in case you need to leave quickly

-- Memorizing important phone numbers in case your phone is taken away
+- Memorising important phone numbers in case your phone is taken away

 - Identifying a safe place to go if you need to leave (such as a friend’s house or a domestic violence shelter)